Project-MONAI/model-zoo/models/valve_landmarks/docs/README.md

     --bundle_root . --dataset_dir /path/to/data --output_dir /path/to/outputs
 ```

-It is important to set the `PYTHONPATH` variable since code in the provided scripts directory is necessary for inference.
 The provided test Nifti file can be placed in a directory which is then used as the `dataset_dir` value.
 This image was derived from [the AMRG Cardiac Atlas dataset](http://www.cardiacatlas.org/studies/amrg-cardiac-atlas) (AMRG Cardiac Atlas, Auckland MRI Research Group, Auckland, New Zealand).
 The results from this inference can be visualised by changing path values in [view_results.ipynb](./view_results.ipynb).

 ### Reference